elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

     * Template document for each FAIR principle - researcher has to go through each point and write down what they will do in their dataset for F, A, I, R.?
 Maybe even each of the F1, F2, F3, F4?
     * An understanding of how this framework guides FAIRification might help. https://doi.org/10.1038/s41597-023-02167-2  \
 -->

+For participants, FAIR Cookbook's [Introducing the FAIR Principles](https://faircookbook.elixir-europe.org/content/recipes/introduction/brief-FAIR-principles.html) is a good resource.

+_ The [Turing Way](https://book.the-turing-way.org/reproducible-research/reproducible-research) offers a guideline.

+       - "As a trainer, browse the FAIRsFAIR [FAIR in a nutshell](https://fairsfair.gitbook.io/fair-teaching-handbook/0lessonplans/1lessonplan) lesson plan and use it to include more basic FAIR principles activities to your lesson."
+      level: beginner
+      timing: 60 mins